yongbinkim-chemist/mini_qchem/README.rst

 The mini_qchem library is a 100% Python-based ab-initio quantum chemistry calculation program.
 The purpose of this project is to enhance my personal understanding of electronic structure theory in practice.
-Currently, I am working on the Davidson algorithm for equation-of-motion coupled-cluster, and I plan to release the source code and jupyter-notebook demo right after the Davidson implementation.
+Currently, I am working on the Davidson algorithm for equation-of-motion coupled-cluster.

 As a theoretical and computational quantum chemist with a passion for programming, I enjoy receiving feedback from the community.
 If there are any areas for improvement, I welcome suggestions at any time.